mwsk/spsdk_try/docs/apps/elftosb.rst

 --------------------------------

 Refer to the documentation below for the supported configuration options for each image type.
-Please note that the *outputImageAuthenticationType* and *outputImageAuthenticationType* must be filled in addition to the basic settings according to the table with supported devices.
+Please note that the *outputImageExecutionTarget* and *outputImageAuthenticationType* must be filled in addition to the basic settings according to the table with supported devices.

 .. code-block:: yaml